DOROTHY2322/phase-1-wk3-flatdango/README.md

         - npm install -g json-server

- - Create a db.json file with some data i.e in our case we are using flatadango data
+ - Create a db.json file with some data i.e in our case we are using flatdango data

  - To start json server